 US Food and Drug Administration.
 Updated daily.
 Includes information on how COVID recoverers can donate plasma to help others, PPE (personal protective equipment like respirators), emergency use authorizations and guidelines, FDA regulated products, a phone number to report fraudulent products, and many related topics.

 10/22/20 FDA (US Food & Drug Administration) 's "glossary" of what various terms mean in terms of new drugs and therapies, how they're made available and how much confidence scientists have in their safety and effectiveness.

-Learn about the COVID-19 vaccines available from UF Health.
+Learn about the different COVID-19 vaccines approved for emergency use by the Centers for Disease Control and Prevention.
+As federal and Florida COVID-19 vaccination plans evolve, UF Health updates this site.
 Includes information about vaccine availability in Gainesville & Alachua County, vaccine safety, and general information about how vaccines work.